Skip to Content

 Day 3 facilities

-Food and drink: There are Coop and Nisa Local grocery stores in Winchcombe as well as the Food Fanatics deli for picnic supplies, and plenty of cafés.
-Along the route the Cotswold Way Café at Cleeve Hill Golf Course sells pizzas, snacks and ice creams.
-And Dunkertons have a shop and deli a short walk from the end point, with a bar selling their cider and street food stalls.
+Food and drink: There are Coop and Nisa Local grocery stores in Winchcombe as well as the Williams of Winchcombe deli for picnic supplies, and plenty of cafés.
+The Cotswold Way Cafe and Flynn’s on the Hill at Cleeve Hill Golf Course serve lunches, snacks and ice creams.
+And Dunkertons Park is a short walk from the end point of the walk, with a farm shop and street food stalls.

 Dowdeswell > Wistley Hill > Leckhampton Hill > Crickley Hill > Birdlip (5 hours)